signalshore/signalshore.github.io/content/2018-05-08-Lambda-Calculus-Part-2.md

 Machine captures the idea of computation in a mechanical sense.

-At the same time (actually before Alan Turing) the logician Alonzo Church came up with lambda Calculus to capture the very same thing.
+At the same time (actually before Alan Turing) the logician Alonzo Church came up with Lambda Calculus to capture the very same thing but in a mathematically formal manner.

 ### What is Lambda Calculus ###